CodingIsaac/cybersecurity_fundamentals/MitreAttackChallenges.md

     <p>Adopting the MITRE ATT&CK framework presents several key challenges:</p>

 <h3>1.
 Complexity and Scope</h3>
-    <p>The extensive repository of tactics, techniques, and sub-techniques can overwhelm organizations, particularly those with limited expertise.</p>
+    <p>The extensive repository of tactics, techniques, and sub-techniques can overwhelm organizations, particularly those with limited expertise, and resources.
+Daily new attack tactics and techniques are published and staying up to date with them, could be challenging.</p>

 <h3>2.
 Resource Constraints</h3>
-    <p>Smaller organizations may lack the financial and technical resources necessary to integrate the framework effectively.</p>
+    <p>The financial stature of an organization will really determine if it can be implemented.
+Because in most circumstance, smaller organizations may lack the financial and technical resources necessary to integrate the framework effectively.</p>

 <h3>3.
 Integration with Existing Tools</h3>
     <p>Mapping the framework to existing security tools and workflows can be time-consuming and require extensive customization.</p>